journeyapps/zxing-android-embedded/README.md

 # ZXing Android Minimal

-This is a port of the [http://code.google.com/p/zxing/](ZXing Android Barcode Scanner application) as a minimal Android library project, for embedding in other Android applications.
+This is a port of the [ZXing Android Barcode Scanner application](http://code.google.com/p/zxing/) as a minimal Android library project, for embedding in other Android applications.
 This is not affiliated with the official ZXing project.

 Generally it is recommended to scan a barcode [via intents](http://code.google.com/p/zxing/wiki/ScanningViaIntent).